-All NEOs received annual Long-Term Incentive ("LTI") awards in March 2021 which included performance stock units ("PSUs") and restricted stock units ("RSUs").
+All NEOs received annual Long-Term Incentive ("LTI") awards in March 2022 which included performance stock units ("PSUs") and restricted stock units ("RSUs").

-PSUs granted to NEOs in 2019-2021 were based on a performance metric of relative total shareholder return over a three year period.
-The 2021 awards feature a single, three-year performance period, while the 2019 and 2020 awards have one, two and three-year performance periods within each grant.
-The table below shows the PSUs granted over the last three years and their actual or estimated performance through December 31, 2021.
-The PSUs granted in 2019 were vested in the first quarter of 2022.
+PSUs granted to NEOs in 2020-2022 were based on a performance metric of relative total shareholder return over a three year period.
+The 2022 and 2021 awards feature a single, three-year performance period, while the 2020 awards have one, two and three-year performance period within the grant.
+The table below shows the PSUs granted over the last three years and their actual or estimated performance through December 31, 2022.
+The PSUs granted in 2020 were vested in the first quarter of 2023.